-A new legislative framework for gambling in the Czech Republic was introduced in 2017 and has led to the most fundamental change to the sector since 1990.
+A new legislative framework for gambling in the Czech Republic was introduced in 2017, leading to the most fundamental change to the sector since 1990.

-The Czech Ministry of Finance continued to refine its new gambling regulations throughout 2017, including the introduction of mandatory per-session loss limits for the whole industry.
+In the same year, the Ministry of Finance refined its new gambling regulations, including the introduction of mandatory per-session loss limits for the whole industry.

 The system includes a register of excluded players, gamblers in material need, bankruptcy debtors, gamblers with a court ban or prescription for protective treatment for addiction as well as the voluntary inclusion of pathological gamblers.